Michelle Wright (album)

 Michelle Wright is the second studio album by the Canadian country music artist Michelle Wright.
 It was released on July 17, 1990, on Arista Nashville.
 The album's first single, "New Kind of Love", was Wright's first top 40 country hit in the U.S.

 Track listing

-All song written by Steve Bogard/Rick Giles except where noted.
+All song written by Steve Bogard and Rick Giles except where noted.